rednhot/ccgen/README.md

     cc -c -m32 -o source_nodebug_pie_32.o hello.c
     cc -c -m64 -o source_nodebug_pie_64.o hello.c

-Lots of typing, isn't it?
+A lot of typing, isn't it?
 That is how you can do it with _ccgen_:

     ccgen -e o \